Elliot James Reay

-Elliot James Reay (born 2002) is an English singer-songwriter.
+Elliot James Reay (born January 31, 2002) is an English singer-songwriter.
 His music bridges the gap between 1950s rock 'n' roll and modern audiences.
 Reay released his debut single I Think They Call This Love in July 2024 and his debut EP All This To Say I Love You in June 2025.
 His covers of nostalgic songs, particularly those by Elvis Presley and Roy Orbison, have attracted millions of views on social media.

 Early life

 Elliot James Reay was born and raised in Bury, Greater Manchester.
+He attended Woodhey High School.
 Reay's grandfather lived in the Philippines for a decade, and Reay spent time there as a child.

 Career

 Busking, kitchen videos, and covers

 Reay started out busking in the streets of his hometown, Bury, and later in Melbourne, singing covers of classical rock-and-roll songs from Elvis Presley, Billy Fury, Roy Orbison, among others.
 According to Reay, he thrived on market day "when all the elderly folks would come by and I got to sing my old stuff".
 At age 15, Reay raised over £2000 in a day for a charity set up in the wake of the Manchester Arena bombing through busking and singing "If I Can Dream".

 In July 2019, at age 17, Reay posted his first cover of an Elvis Presley song, Love Me, on his YouTube channel.
 After encouragement from a friend to put more of his "real self" online, Reay posted a TikTok video of himself buttering toast while singing the song "My Way" in April 2023.
 Reay has since posted more than ninety "kitchen-sink videos" in which he sings in an apartment setting as he goes about everyday tasks such as making instant coffee, cleaning, or combing his hair, and an additional 25 covers on his YouTube channel.

-Reay has over 5.8 million followers on social media, including 3.9 million followers on TikTok, 885,000 on Instagram, 908,000 on YouTube, and 192,000 followers on Facebook.
+Reay has over 6 million followers on social media, including 4 million followers on TikTok, 1 million on Instagram, over 900,000 on YouTube, and over 200,000 followers on Facebook.
 Two videos of Reay performing "Devil in Disguise" by Elvis Presley and "Thinking Out Loud" by Ed Sheeran have collectively received over 58 million views on TikTok.